cerbos/cerbos-sdk-javascript/docs/core.jwt.keysetid.md

 ## Remarks

-Optional if the PDP server only has one JWKS configured or verification disabled
+Optional if the PDP server only has one JWKS configured or verification disabled.